abcarso/TeamDAXT-VR-Project/README.md

 - Making use of virtual humans to reliably practice concepts

 This project ultimately won the award for best in class.

+*This repository was forked from the original project*